 When these interfaces are not implemented or are broken, mutations on each component start to occur and act independently from the whole system.
 This can lead from small failures to system wide failures or even worse, to corrupt the system into thinking it’s working as expected when in reality not.

 But why do these human communication interfaces fail?
 Is it because they are difficult by the very nature of human communication? is it because a lot of context and information that is explicitly required is assumed instead?

 Also, there is another factor that humans have but nature doesn’t… Human ego.

 When ego is introduced in systems it often prevents discarding what doesn’t work and those systems end up carrying a lot of garbage until that person leaves or someone else with more authority cleans it.

 Then, there is the other side of one of our tools, prediction.

-We often try to predict how the system will behave in the future that we start adding complexity to handle unknown behaviors that simply doesn’t yet exist.
+We often try to predict how the system will behave in an unknown future that we start adding complexity to handle unknown behaviors that simply doesn’t yet exist.
 But why?
 Human ego?
 Or communication issue?